Illarion-eV/Illarion-Lua/source/includes/_introduction.md

 The executed function is called an [_entry point_](#entry-points), since it is run directly by the server.
 Scripts defined in the database, as well as server scripts, return a table containing expected entry points.
 A script does not need to include _all_ possible entry points.
-For example, if an item has no `LookAtItem` entry point, nothing special happens when a player inspects the item.
+For example, if an item has no `UseItem` entry point, nothing happens when a player uses the item.

 <aside class="notice">
 The available set of entry points describes all game behaviour scripts can handle.